poverholt/record-sort-gr/README.md

 * The returned JSON-format records have the following keys: "lname", "fname", "gender", "color", "bdate".
 * POST to /records will respond with the created record in JSON format if possible, along with field "success" or "error", for successful and failed attempts respectively.
-The success value is a boolean The error value can be a string or a vector of strings, when multiple errors are reported.
+The success value is a boolean.
+The error value can be a string or a vector of strings, when multiple errors are reported.
 * POST to /records will be rejected if...
   * Gender is not some non-blank substring of "female" or "male", case-insensitive.